huyqduong/faceyoga-progress-tracker-app/docs/features/goals.md

 # Goals Feature Documentation

 ## Overview
 The Goals feature allows users to set, track, and achieve face yoga practice goals.
-It includes milestone tracking, progress visualization, and integration with lessons and exercises.
+It includes milestone tracking, progress visualization, and integration with lessons.

 ## Features